newcastleuniversity/puppet-module-ksmb/README.md

 ## Description

 * Installs ksmb backend to enable Kerberised Samba printing on the node.
-* Installs arbitrary PPD files to arbitrary directories on the node (because the CUPS module this depends on doesn't install PPD files).
+* Installs arbitrary PPD files to arbitrary directories on the node (because the CUPS module this is designed to work with doesn't install PPD files).

+TODO: split this module as it does two things.

 ## Setup